Pinchitos

 Pinchitos or pinchos morunos is a Moorish-derived food in Spanish cuisine, similar to kebab.
 The name pinchitos is used in the southern Spanish autonomous communities of Andalusia and Extremadura.
 They consist of small cubes of meat threaded onto a skewer (pincho) which are traditionally cooked over charcoal braziers.

 Similar dishes in North Africa or other Muslim majority countries tend to be lamb based, but pork and chicken are the most popular meats for the dish in Spain.

 In other countries

 Puerto Rico

-In Puerto Rico, they are called pinchos and they are so popular that they are almost considered as a traditional dish.
+In Puerto Rico, they are called pinchos and they are so popular that they are almost considered a traditional dish.
 Unlike other countries, pinchos are made throughout the year.
 Pinchos are sold basically everywhere on the island of Puerto Rico, but mainly in food trucks or markets around the beach and the old town.
 Pinchos can be made with different kinds of meat (pork being the most famous one); however, they are also made with chicken and shark meat.
 They are always served with BBQ sauce and bread.